Siju Wildlife Sanctuary: Wildlife

 Siju Wildlife Sanctuary is home to many endemic and rare flora and fauna.
-Many animal species such as elephants, Sambar deer, wild boars, leopards, tigers, barking deer, etc., and migratory birds, namely Grey Hornbills, spoonbills, and Siberian ducks are sighted here.
-Other primates such as the slow loris, Hoolock gibbon, and langurs are also found there.
+Many animal species such as elephants, Sambar deer, wild boars, leopards, tigers, barking deer, etc. are sighted here.
+Other primates such as the slow loris, Hoolock gibbon, and langurs are also found here.

+Avifauna

+A total of 77 species of resident and migratory birds have been reported on the EBird online database by birders during the period 2011-2025.
+Migratory birds include Grey Hornbills, spoonbills, and Siberian ducks.
 Peacock-pheasant also inhabit Siju Wildlife Sanctuary.